ESO SCIENCE ARCHIVE FACILITY Observational Raw Data

 This section provides information on the query parameters used to find observations carried out with certain constraints as specified in the Observation Block.

-OB Name Enter the name of the Observation Block itself, if known.
+OB Name The name of the Observation Block itself, if known.

 OB TPLNO It provides the template sequence number within the Observation Block.